 Position Summary & Role

-- Tissue culture and maintenance of mammalian cell lines in an aseptic environment
+- Tissue culture and maintenance of engineered cell lines

 - Assists in drafting and reviewing standard operating procedures, work instructions, test methods, material specifications, and process development production records.

 - Initiation of investigations, deviations, and implementation of resulting corrective actions into existing procedures.
 Assist in out-of-specification review via CAPA and/or change control forms.

 - Maintenance of activity records, log books, and general inventories in designated laboratory areas following GDP standards.

 - Perform general cleaning and sanitization of equipment and general production areas according to procedures.

 - Expression and purification of recombinant proteins using a variety of expression systems.

 - General laboratory methods, such as filtration, centrifugation, bio-separations, spectroscopy, light microscopy and image analysis.